Worcester Railers: History

-December 14, 2024 sees Bob Deraney resign as head coach and assume the duties as head of scouting, while Nick Tuzzolino is named the new head coach.
+On December 14, 2024, Deraney resigned as head coach to assume the duties of head of scouting, while Tuzzolino was named the new head coach.

+On June 20, 2026, the Railers announced their new affiliation, now being with the St. Louis Blues of the NHL and the Springfield Thunderbirds of the AHL.

 Mascot

 In 2016, the Railers debuted their mascot, Trax, a "friendly and loyal" railyard dog.
 The costumed mascot appears during all home games.
 The name "Trax" was chosen after a social media contest.